Practice

 Behaviour can be a form of communication.

-When a child is having a hard time meeting the needs of their environment, it can look and feel like challenging behaviour.
-A child-led perspective is to understand this behaviour as communication: a sign that the child is overwhelmed or that important needs are not being met.
+When a child is having difficulty coping with the demands of their environment, it can show up as challenging behaviour.
+A child-led perspective is to understand this behaviour as communication: a sign that the child is overwhelmed or that important needs may not be being met.

 Who I Work With